takelley1/linux-notes/kubernetes.md

 ## Troubleshooting

+- Issue: Cannot reach a service endpoint in the cluster.
+Connection refused
+- Fix:
+  - Check NetworkPolicies.
+Is any NetworkPolicy targeting the source or destination pod?
+If so, make sure another policy allows the traffic.
+  - Check the host's firewalld.
+Is the port allowed?
+  - Check Istio.
+Is Istio enforcing mTLS on the connection?
+<br><br>
 - `kubectl cp <NAMESPACE>/<POD_NAME>:<PATH_IN_POD> <LOCAL_PATH>`
 - `kubectl cp myscript.sh keycloak-0:/tmp/myscript.sh -n keycloak` = Copy *myscript.sh* into the *keycloak-0* pod.
 - `kubectl run curl-test --image=radial/busyboxplus:curl -i --tty --rm` = Run pod with *curl* and *nslookup* for testing.